Owner Decision Guide

 What is the biggest tradeoff between self-managing and hiring a manager?

 The real tradeoff is not just fee versus no fee.
-It is fee versus time, responsiveness, local oversight, reporting, and how much operating work stays on the owner every month.
+It is fee versus time, responsiveness, local oversight, documentation, and how much operating work stays on the owner each month.

 What does Sunshine Realty currently charge if I decide to hire help?